 Drive-thru COVID-19 Testing

 All testing by On-site Medical Services is self-pay.
 Insurance does not pay for voluntary testing.
-Insurance will not find a medical necessity for the level of testing we provide and they will not reimburse you.

 No physician appointment required

 Flat-rate price for testing and no hidden fees

 Safety and convenience of the drive-thru

 Our staff is COVID-19 vaccinated for your safety

 Internationally accredited PCR tests

 24/7 on-call PCR testing available, come to us or we go to you.

 If the test is required; please verify which test type is required.